 Agnis wants to ensure that everyone attending her workshops enjoys their time during a workshop and feels safe whilst taking part.
-The health, safety and well-being of every participant as well as the members of staff at the venues where the workshops are undertaken is a priority and extra precautions at this time during COVID-19 are being undertaken.
+The health, safety and well-being of every participant, as well as the members of staff at the venues where the workshops are held, is a priority and extra precautions at this time during COVID-19 are being undertaken.

 Agnis is aware that everyone has had different experiences and challenges during these unprecedented times and would encourage participants to let her know if they feel worried or anxious at any point during the workshop, especially during this period of transition into a new ‘normal’.